Author picture Phil Leggetter

 • Transformation: Ensuring interoperability between different systems by altering event structures or formats.

-• Filtering: Selecting the events for processing and routing based on contents and other data to conserve computational resources and promote data relevance.
+• Filtering: Selecting the events for further processing and routing based on contents and other data to conserve computational resources and promote data relevance.

 • Scheduling: Specifying when events should be delivered.